96boards/website/96boards.org/Projects/CONTRIBUTE.md

 Contributing to Projects
 ========================

-96Boards projects is a community driven initiative of hosting the projects made out of 96Boards.
+96Boards projects is a community driven initiative of hosting the projects made out of 96Boards (CE, EE and IE).
-Projects to be submitted should be of good quality and should not include basic interfacing exercises of passive componenets.
+Potential projects should be of good quality and should not include basic interfacing exercises of passive componenets.

 Contribution guidelines:
 ------------------------

-- A video demonstrating the project should be attached
-- All the required support files should be attached
+- All the required support files should be attached or linked
+- Project Thumbnail must be provided for each project
-- Copyright statement should be present for all source files
+- Copyright statement is recommended for all source files
+- Link to video demonstration of project is recommended

 How to Contribute:
 ------------------